polyformproject/commercial.polyformproject.org/terms.md

 If any part of the software is or becomes available under a public license:

-- While the customer's licenses continue, the customer and each authorized user must abide by this agreement, not the public license.
+- While the customer's licenses continue, the customer{{#customer=organization}} and each authorized user{{/customer=organization}} must abide by this agreement, not the public license.

 {{^term=perpetual}}
 - After the customer's licenses end, the customer must abide by the public license.